Vector autoregression: Impulse response

 It can be seen from this induction process that any shock will have an effect on the elements of y infinitely far forward in time, although the effect will become smaller and smaller over time assuming that the AR process is stable — that is, that all the eigenvalues of the matrix A are less than 1 in absolute value.

 Forecasting using an estimated VAR model

 An estimated VAR model can be used for forecasting, and the quality of the forecasts can be judged, in ways that are completely analogous to the methods used in univariate autoregressive modelling.

 Applications

 Christopher Sims has advocated VAR models, criticizing the claims and performance of earlier modeling in macroeconomic econometrics.
 He recommended VAR models, which had previously appeared in time series statistics and in system identification, a statistical specialty in control theory.
 Sims advocated VAR models as providing a theory-free method to estimate economic relationships, thus being an alternative to the "incredible identification restrictions" in structural models.
 VAR models are also increasingly used in health research for automatic analyses of diary data or sensor data.
+Sio Iong Ao and R. E. Caraka found that the artificial neural network can improve its performance with the addition of the hybrid vector autoregression component.